About Apple Juice

 Category Overview

 Fruits are generally high in natural sugars, water, and vitamin C. Some fruits have more lysine than arginine, such as papaya, mango, apricot, apple, pear, figs, and avocado.
-These fruits can help slow down or reduce herpes outbreaks, as lysine can counteract the effects of arginine.
+These fruits can help stunt or soothe herpes outbreaks, as lysine can counteract the effects of arginine.
 Other fruits have more arginine than lysine, such as oranges, tangerines, grapes, bananas, strawberries, and kiwis.
 These fruits can still be consumed in moderation, as they have other health benefits.Apples are highly nutritious and beneficial for heart and gut health.

 They are low in calories and high in fiber, which makes them a good choice for weight control.